 The land was designated for use as a service area when the M74 opened in 1966.

 In 1967 Highway Restaurants Ltd (which consisted of Blue Star and Trust Houses) bid to run both Bothwell and Hamilton together.
 The Department for Transport laid the roads out, but Trust Houses pulled out their support leaving Blue Star to run it on their own.
 In 1969, following changes to their own financial position, Blue Star pulled out as well.

 After no operator could be found to take on the services, Roadchef were invited to design their own service station here, which they made as cheap and easy to build as possible.
 It had a largely glass, 120-seat self-service restaurant and an orange and cream colour scheme.
+They said this was combining the best elements of other service areas, creating a modern site.
 There were parking spaces for 50 HGVs and 10 coaches.

 Roadchef confirmed it was designed with long-distance traffic heading across Scotland in mind, with drivers being encouraged to park up for the night and make their way by taxi to hotels in nearby towns.
-Bothwell reportedly opened on 27 June 1975, although an official opening date is recorded as 22 September 1975, an event which was attended by the Scottish Lorry Driver of the Year.
+Bothwell opened on 27 June 1975, although an official opening event was held on 22 September 1975, which was attended by the Scottish Lorry Driver of the Year.